Are you seeing this when you try to reach your domain?

-Understanding why this happens requires a basic knowledge of how DNS works.
 The Domain Name System converts human readable web addresses like “www.example.com” into a set of machine readable numbers called an IP address that looks like this: “255.255.255.255”, or like this:“3ffe:1900:4545:3:200:f8ff:fe21:67cf”.
-It’s similar to how, in the old days, people used to look up phone numbers; they knew the name of the person they wanted to call and used that to find the number in the alphabetical list of a phone book.
+It’s similar to how, in the old days, people used to look up phone numbers for people by searching for their name in a phone book.

 While it can be frustrating to wait for your domain to work, the DNS is a complex system of recursive caching servers.
 You’ll need to be patient, but it should start working within 48 hours and probably less.
-If it doesn’t there may be a problem with the configuration at your domain registrar.
+If it doesn’t… there may be a problem with the configuration at your domain registrar.

 Also published on Medium.